Algebraic Compression of Free Fermionic Quantum Circuits: Particle Creation, Arbitrary Lattices and Controlled Evolution: Introduction

 In all cases, a crucial challenge remains: How do we implement the time evolution operator $U(t)$ on a digital quantum computer?
 The Hamiltonian is typically a sum of Pauli strings $\sigma_k$,

 where $\alpha_k(t)$ are real functions of time $t$, and $U(t)$ is related to the Hamiltonian $\ham(t)$ via the following equation

 with initial condition $U(t=0) = \mathcal{I}$.
-In the simplest case, when the Hamiltonian $\ham$ is time independent $U(t) = \exp(-i\ham t)$.
-However, the Pauli strings $\sigma_k$ in the Hamiltonian \cref{eq:intro_ham} usually do not commute with each other, and thus $U(t)$ cannot be directly decomposed into the 1- and 2-qubit gates that are available on a quantum computer.
-Finding such a decomposition for $U(t)$ is entitled unitary synthesis, and is a difficult problem that generally scales exponentially in the number of qubits~\cite{Shende}.
+In the simplest case where the Hamiltonian $\ham$ is time-independent, this expression simplifies to $U(t) = \exp(-i\ham t)$.
+However, the Pauli strings $\sigma_k$ in the Hamiltonian \eqref{eq:intro_ham} usually do not commute with each other, and thus $U(t)$ cannot be directly decomposed into the 1- and 2-qubit gates that are available on a quantum computer.
+Finding such a decomposition for $U(t)$ is entitled unitary synthesis and is a difficult problem that generally scales exponentially in the number of qubits~\cite{Shende,khaneja2005constructive,drury2008quantum_shannon}.